R-Morton/zingara-medical-form/README.md

 ## Progress

 - [X] Overhaul Context and introduce useReducer
-- [ ] Change code for form to use new context and reducer
+- [X] Change code for form to use new context and reducer
-- [ ] Change code for display to use new context
+- [X] Change code for display to use new context
-- [ ] Configure routes so form and display are on separate pages
+- [X] Configure routes so form and display are on separate pages
 - [ ] Add search bar to search for forms in display
+- [ ] Add client notes component that allows user to write and edit notes about the client sessions